cmusphinx/cmusphinx.github.io/wiki/asteriskdetails.md

 ---
 layout: page
+title: Integrating CMUSphinx with Telephony Servers - Asterisk and Freeswitch
 ---
-## Integrating CMUSphinx with Telephony Servers - Asterisk and Freeswitch

 Pocketsphinx and Asterisk integration is as simple as it never was!
 Just use MRCP server.
 There are two of them: